-Giving money (charity) to the poor is an emblem of Islam and a sunnah of the Prophet Muhammad (pbuh).
-He was never asked for anything, except that he gave it. and he would give without fearing poverty.
-People said that he was more generous than the “sent wind” that brings the rain clouds.
+Giving money (charity) to the poor is an emblem of Islam and a sunnah of the Prophet Muhammad (PBUH).
+He was never asked for anything except that he gave it.
+And he would give without fearing poverty.
+People said he was more generous than the “sent wind” that brings the rain clouds.

-“Those who spend (in the cause of Allah) privately or publicly. by night and day, have their reward with their Lord.
+“Those who spend (in the cause of Allah) privately or publicly.
+By night and day, they have their reward with their Lord.
 And (on the Day of Resurrection) they shall neither fear nor grieve.”
-(Al-Baqarah 2:274)

 Allah says in the Holy:

 A woman lost her husband through death.
-She decided to give charity on his husband’s behalf.
-One Friday night she cooked some food and asked her son to deliver it to a poor man who lived near their house.
-While sending the food the son of dead man’s felt very hungry but he controlled himself and after delivering the charity. he returned his home hungry and went to bed.
+She decided to give to charity in Islam on his husband’s behalf.
+One Friday night, she cooked some food and asked her son to deliver it to a poor man who lived near their house.
+While sending the food, the son of the dead man’s felt very hungry, but he controlled himself after delivering the charity in Islam.
+He returned home hungry and went to bed.

-The next Friday the women again cooked food to deliver it to the poor man.
-On the third Friday, the orphan during sending the food to the poor man, could not control himself and ate the whole food on the way.
-That night the widow saw his dead husband in the dream who told her that: “That night was the first night whence he received the reward of the charity she had given. while the charities she had given before had not reached him.”
+The following Friday, the women cooked food to deliver to the poor man.
+On the third Friday, the orphan sent the food to the poor man, who could not control himself and ate the whole food on the way.
+That night the widow saw his dead husband in a dream who told her that: “That night was the first night whence he received the reward of the charity she had given.
+While the charities she had given before had not reached him.”

-The widow got up and doubting that her son had committed a mistake, she went to investigate the situation.
-Her little son said that I had delivered the food to the poor man.
-During last two Fridays I had fulfilled my duty but on this Friday I had eaten the food because I was very hungry.
+The widow got up and doubted that her son had committed a mistake, so she investigated the situation.
+Her little son said I delivered the food to the poor man.
+I had fulfilled my duty during the last two Fridays, but I ate the food this Friday because I was starving.

 Almighty Allah (SWT) says in the Noble Qur’an:

-“Charity given to a relative it serves a double purpose, being both charity and a connecting link.”
+“Charity is given to a relative serves a double purpose, being both charity and a connecting link.”
 (Tirmidhi)